 - Provide a high level of customer service internally and externally.

-- Assume other responsibilities as directed by supervisor.
+- Assume other responsibilities as assigned.

 - Strong customer service skills.

 - Strong computer skills, including thorough knowledge of Microsoft Office suite, presentation and printed media software, databases, etc.

 - Demonstrated ability to communicate clearly and positively, both verbally and in writing.

 - Knowledge of health care industry and state/national health care environment preferred.

 - Experience in a community health center is preferred; knowledge of healthcare industry and environment helpful.

 This job operates in a professional office environment.
 This role routinely uses standard office equipment such as computers, phones and copiers.